Adenrele/Movie-Production-Analysis/Description of the Task.md

 This report was the first required in the Data Science Research Methods module of the MSc Data Science course at the Universiy of Sussex.

+Scenario
-ScenarioIn summary, the requirement is the analysis of IMDB data for the production of an action plan to produce a successful movie with 1.5million from investors.
+In summary, the requirement is the analysis of IMDB data for the production of an action plan to produce a successful movie with 1.5million from investors.

 This report contains and shows I can complete: